-Health term Local government term Meaning Establishment Number of full/whole-time equivalents for each grade of staff budgeted for a department or service.
-Forecast outturn/projection A prediction of the future (year-end) performance of a budget.
-Governance The system by which organisations are directed and controlled.
-It is concerned with how an organisation is run - how it structures itself and how it is led.
-Long-term financial strategy Medium-term financial strategy (MTFS) All NHS organisations need to produce medium- to long-term financial plans.
-The exact length of time to be included is determined by the relevant regulator, but STPs have made five years the default position.
-The MTFS is a rolling financial plan that is updated annually by local authorities.
-Typically, this will include planned expenditure for three to five years.
-Manual for accounts Code of Practice on Local Authority Accounting in the United Kingdom Both the manual and the code set out how health bodies and councils respectively should apply international financial reporting standards (IFRS) as adapted for the public sector when preparing their accounts.
-They also set out sector-specific disclosures required in the annual report and statement of accounts.
-Non-recurrent One-off income, expenditure or savings.
-Personal health budget (PHB) Direct payment/ self-directed support (SDS) The support a person purchases or arranges, to meet agreed health and/or social care outcomes.
-The money can be made available via a direct payment, a notional budget or a real budget held by a third party.
-Integrated personal care (IPC) brings personal health and social care budgets together to provide an integrated 'year of care' budget.
-It can be managed by people themselves or on their behalf by local authorities, the NHS or a voluntary organisation.
-Pressures A generic cost pressure is an increase in cost that is generally beyond the control of an individual organisation.
+Health term Local government term Meaning Pressures A generic cost pressure is an increase in cost that is generally beyond the control of an individual organisation.
 A local cost pressure is an increase in cost that, although it may or may not be geographically widespread, is within the control of an individual organisation.
 Prime financial policies/ standing financial instructions (SFIs) Financial regulations Detailed financial procedures and responsibilities.
-Provision A provision is a liability of uncertain timing or amount.
-For example, it may be a charge to the cost of services for liabilities that are known to exist, but must be estimated.
+Provision A liability of uncertain timing or amount - for example, it may be a charge to the cost of services for liabilities that are known to exist, but must be estimated.
 Recurrent Ongoing income, expenditure or savings.
-Reserves Monies that are set aside for a specific purpose.
 Statement of cash flows Cash-flow statement This statement shows the movement in cash and cash equivalents during the financial year.
 Statement of changes in taxpayers' equity Movement in reserves statement This statement shows the impact of the financial year on the organisation's reserves.
 Statement of comprehensive net expenditure (SOCNE) Comprehensive income and expenditure statement This statement shows day-to-day expenditure and any revenue.
-Statement of financial position (SOFP) Balance sheet This statement shows the assets (what is owned), liabilities (what is owed) and equity/reserves (the taxpayer's investment) as at a point in time, normally a month or year end.
+Statement of financial position (SOFP) Balance sheet This statement shows the assets (what is owned), liabilities (what is owed) and equity/ reserves (the taxpayer's investment) as at a point in time, normally a month or year end.
 Transformation Programmes that enable an organisation or number of organisations to fundamentally change the way that a service is provided/delivered.
 Variance The difference between what was budgeted and what actually happens.
 Virement The process of transferring money from one budget heading/line to another.